 Post University considers a student to have participated in a course if the student engages in an academic activity.
 Academic activity is defined as posting to a discussion board, submitting an assignment, taking a quiz or a test, or other measurable academic activity.
 Students that have not engaged in an academic activity by 11:59 PM on the 2nd Monday following the beginning of a term will be dropped from the course and will be charged a drop fee.
+After this date, student participation is subject to ongoing review.
+Students may be dismissed from their course(s) if they do not participate for two consecutive weeks.
+The first such review will take place on the Monday of Week 4 each term.
 The student's financial aid may also be impacted by not engaging in each enrolled course.
 If the student is enrolled in more than one course in the term, Post University will evaluate whether the student began each course and the student will be dropped only from those courses in which the student has not begun.